Skateboarding: Swing boarding

+Horseboarding

+Horseboarding is a team sport which originated in the United Kingdom.
+It involves a mountainboarder being towed behind a horse and rider, around a course comprising marked gates four metres wide.
+Rounds are timed, with penalties being added for any balls which are dislodged from the gateposts.

 Controversy

+In some sites scateboarding is prohibited.
+Sign in Dnipro,Ukraine.

 Skateboarding damages urban terrain features such as curbs, benches, and ledges when skateboarders perform "grinds" and other tricks on these surfaces.
 Private industry has responded to this problem by using skate deterrent devices, such as the Skatestopper, in efforts to prevent further damage and to reduce skateboarding on these surfaces.

 The enactment of ordinances and the posting of signs stating "Skateboarding is not allowed" have also become common methods to discourage skateboarding in public areas in many cities, to protect pedestrians and property.
 In the area of street skating, tickets and arrest from police for trespassing and vandalism are not uncommon.

 Skateboarding has become an important problem in Freedom Plaza, a National Park within the Pennsylvania Avenue National Historic Site in Washington, D.C.
 The Plaza has become a popular location for skateboarding, although the activity is illegal and has resulted in police actions.
 The Plaza contains copies of portions of Pierre (Peter) Charles L'Enfant's 1791 plan for the nation's capital city that have been inscribed in the park's raised marble surface.
 A 2016 National Park Service management plan for the Historic Site states that skateboarding has damaged stonework, sculptures, walls, benches, steps, and other surfaces in some areas of the Plaza.
 The management plan further states that skateboarding presents a persistent law enforcement and management challenge, as popular websites advertise the Plaza's attractiveness for the activity.
 The plan notes that vandals have removed "No Skateboarding" signs and recommends the replacement of those signs.

 A professional skateboarder promoted on Facebook the use of governmental sites for the prohibited activity during the 2013 federal government shutdown in the United States.